abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-3.md

 ## Profile Twice, Code Once

 Instead of trying to guess how to improve the performance of our solution, let's be methodical about it.
 We start with profiling the code to find the bottlenecks.
-Let's compile and run the code with profiling flags.
+Let's compile and run the code with profiling flags:

 ```plain
 $ stack build --profile
 $ head -1000 sudoku17.txt | stack exec -- sudoku +RTS -p > /dev/null
 ```

-This generates a `sudoku.prof` file with profiling output.
-Here are the top sever _Cost Centres_[^cc] from the file (cleaned for brevity):
+This generates a `sudoku.prof` file with the profiling output.
+Here are the top seven _Cost Centres_[^cc] from the file (cleaned for brevity):

 Cost Centre                   Src                        %time  %alloc
 -----------------             ---------                 ------ -------